 If you're trying to eat healthy throughout the holidays, going to parties, celebrations and other social events might leave you feeling overwhelmed.
-Sweet drinks, buttery dishes and salty snacks can be lined up around you and festive food tables can seem like obstacle courses.
+Sugary drinks, buttery dishes and salty snacks can be lined up around you and festive food tables can seem like obstacle courses.

 Eating healthy is easier when you think ahead.
 Before you arrive at a party or event, have a strategy for steering through all of the food and drink offered.
 Think about what you might want to eat before you get there and stick to your plan.
 Keep to the spirit of the event by spending time with people, instead of hanging out at the buffet table.